 While it’s incredibly easy to start streaming these days, it gets a little more complicated to stream with multiple people in different locations.
 Twitch has a feature called Squad Stream that makes this possible, but because it’s only available to Partner-level users, it’s not an option for the majority of streamers.

 Fortunately, there are other ways to stream with your friends.
-This article will cover two methods for bringing remote video feeds into Streamlabs OBS:
+This article will cover two methods for bringing remote video feeds into Streamlabs Desktop:

 Follow the steps below, and you’ll be streaming with a buddy in no time!

-Enabling NDI usage in Skype enables you to add remote video feeds as a source in Streamlabs OBS.
+Enabling NDI usage in Skype enables you to add remote video feeds as a source in Streamlabs Desktop.

-OBS.Ninja is a simple, browser-based solution for adding remote video feeds as sources in Streamlabs OBS.
+OBS.Ninja is a simple, browser-based solution for adding remote video feeds as sources in Streamlabs Desktop.

 If you or your guests don’t use Skype, there’s a simple web app called OBS.Ninja that lets people send you live video and audio feeds directly from their web browser.
 Created by programmer Steve Seguin, OBS.Ninja is a super-streamlined option that still delivers high-quality results.
 While OBS.Ninja can be used on any computer, these instructions are primarily for PC users.
 If you’re using a Mac, see this video for additional instructions.
 Steve’s YouTube channel contains even more instructional videos.